Master’s in Psychology

 In some programs, a more action-oriented capstone project is offered as an alternative.
 Rather than a formal paper, you’re expected to design and execute an active solution to some problem or challenge in your field.
 It’s every bit as intense, but offers a more hands-on approach that is more solution-oriented than research-centric.

-Considering Online Master’s Degree in Clinical Psychology Programs
+Considering an Online Master’s Degree in Clinical Psychology Programs

 Of course, you can find online programs these days in any specialty area, not just clinical studies.
-Clinical psychology studies might be some of the most challenging parts of psychology to study online, though, since hands-on experience is a big part of that.
+Clinical psychology studies might be some of the most challenging to pursue online, though, since hands-on experience is a big part of that.
 But if a school can develop an effective online master’s in clinical psychology, you know that just about any discipline in the field can be taught that way.

-Online studies are ideal for master’s-level students.
+Online studies are well-suited for master’s-level students.
 Most master’s students are already out in the workforce, sometimes mid-way through excellent careers, and often starting families.
-That makes for obligations and restrictions on your availability, the kind of limits that can easy keep you from completing traditional classes on a fixed schedule.
+That makes for obligations and restrictions on your availability, the kind of limits that can easily keep you from completing traditional classes on a fixed schedule.

 Careers in Psychology with a Master’s Degree

-With the broad range of roles you will find out in the job market for the skillset you get with a master’s in psychology, there’s almost no limit to the kinds of careers you can build.
+With the broad range of roles you will find in the job market for the skillset you get with a master’s in psychology, there is a wide range of potential career paths you can build.
 In fact, the Center for Workforce Studies at the American Psychological Association (APA) says that only about half of all psychologists work in traditional psychology occupations.
+For a closer look at the career options available with a psychology degree, our full guide covers the landscape in detail.

-In some states it’s also possible to become a licensed professional counselor (LPC) or licensed mental health counselor (LMHC) with a master’s degree in psychology.
-Some psychology master’s degrees even qualify you to become an Applied Behavioral Analyst (ABA).
-It might be helpful to review the differences in counselor vs. therapist vs. psychologistbefore you pick these paths.
+It’s also worth noting that school psychologist licenses may require only a master’s-level education in many states.
+In some states, it’s also possible to become a licensed professional counselor (LPC) or licensed mental health counselor (LMHC) with a master’s degree in psychology.
+Some psychology master’s degrees may also qualify you to become an Applied Behavior Analyst (ABA), depending on the program and state requirements.
+It might be helpful to review the differences between a counselor vs. therapist vs. psychologist before you pick these paths.

 The Psychological Associate

-One straightforward position in clinical psychology that you can practice with a master’s degree is that of the psychological associate.
-Not all states define this position, but some do offer licenses in the field.
+One position in clinical psychology that you may be able to practice with a master’s degree is that of the psychological associate.
+Not all states define this position, but some do offer limited licenses in the field.

 In general, psychological associates aren’t allowed to present themselves as psychologists.
-They may have to complete a period of supervised practice and to pass the EPPP, or Examination for Professional Practice in Psychology, in order to become licensed in states that regulate the job.
+They may have to complete a period of supervised practice and pass the EPPP (Examination for Professional Practice in Psychology) in order to become licensed in states that regulate the job.
 And they might have to work under fully licensed clinical psychologists in order to provide treatment in some settings.

 There’s no separate category for psychological associate salaries, so you can’t separate them from the other BLS practitioner figures.
-But you can assume they will usually be in the mid to low range of other psychologists, so between the bottom ten percent, at $46,270, and the median of $82,180 is likely.
+But you can assume they will generally fall in the mid to lower range of other psychologists, somewhere between the bottom ten percent and the median.

-All of this is to say, there’s not really any limit to what you can do with a master’s degree in psychology and some imagination.
-This is especially true in the field of human services, where psychology master’s graduates can play a role in almost any human services organization at various levels.
+All of this is to say, there is a wide range of potential career paths available with a master’s degree in psychology.
+This is especially true in the field of human services, where psychology master’s graduates can contribute to almost any organization at various levels.

 What To Expect For Your Salary After Earning a Master’s Degree in Psychology

-Clinical psychology salaries don’t really start popping until you earn a doctoral degree.
-The simple fact is, you won’t be offering clinical services with only a master’s program under your belt.
-A master’s can serve as a stepping stone to a PhD in psychology, however, which is your ticket to licensure in every state.
+Clinical psychology salaries don’t really start to climb until you earn a doctoral degree.
+The simple fact is, you won’t be offering clinical services independently with only a master’s program under your belt.
+A master’s can serve as a stepping stone to a PhD in psychology; however, this is your ticket to licensure in every state.

-A License To Practice Can Be Crucial to Your Career, But Hard to Understand
+A License To Practice Can Be Complex to Navigate

 But you get into messy details pretty quickly as you look from state to state.
-Most states require that the high-level degree you earn is a doctorate.
+Most states require that the high-level degree you earn is a doctorate (PhD or PsyD).
 But in others, it’s possible to get some kind of limited-practice license with only a master’s.
 Some have additional exams you need to take on state laws and regulations.

-There are rules about how your hours are counted and when you can take the test and whether or not temporary practice authority is allowed.
+There are rules about how your hours are counted, when you can take the test, and whether or not temporary practice authority is allowed.
 Some states offer licensure by endorsement if you have a license elsewhere, while others do not.

 Licensed clinical psychologists fall into the group of psychologists, all other, in the BLS data, and have a median annual salary of $105,780.